tahczeban/Election_Analysis/README.md

 - Software: Python 3.7.6, 3.8.8, Visual Studio Code 1.62.2

 ## Election Audit Results
-The Analysis of the election show that:
+The Analysis of the election disclosed the following in corresponding order:
   1. the total number of votes for this election were 369,711 votes
   2. The complete list  of candidates receiving votes is:
       a) Charles Casper Stockham